Episode 27 – Two little known ways to snap out of a negative mindset

 a) First off tell yourself to accept what you have done (or has happened) and move on.

 When you become aware of this and consistently practice forgiveness, the easier it will be to forgive yourself and move on with your life.
-This applies for forgiveness of others as well.
+This applies to the forgiveness of others as well.

 b) During the self-talk session identify the key moment (or turning-point) for action and what cues to look for in case it occurs again.